academy-toefl/academy-toefl.github.io/anal1.md

   Despite the poor weather conditions, the delivery people could not be <ins>deterred from</ins> their work. ('80/1 TOEFL) -> p.30
   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A) outdone at&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;B) summoned from&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**C) kept from**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;D) displaced at

-Fluoride deters tooth decay by reducing the growth of bacteria that destroy tooth enamel.
+Fluoride <ins>deters</ins> tooth decay by reducing the growth of bacteria that destroy tooth enamel.

    A) refutes B) overwhelms **C) inhibits** D) loosens